CRP-SPEC-001: Core Protocol Specification¶

 The Context Relay Protocol (CRP) defines a structured, language-agnostic protocol for managing AI context, safety governance, and compliance evidence in deployed large language model (LLM) systems.
 CRP operates as an HTTP-compatible sidecar protocol, enriching every AI request/response cycle with standardised headers carrying context quality, hallucination risk, provenance integrity, and regulatory classification metadata.

-This document defines the foundational axioms, request/response model, sidecar architecture, and the normative relationship between CRP's subsystems: the Context Envelope, Contextual Knowledge Fabric (CKF), Decision Provenance Engine (DPE), and the Audit Chain.
+This document defines the foundational axioms, request/response model, sidecar architecture, and the normative relationship between CRP's subsystems.

 Status of This Document¶

 This is a working draft of the CRP Core Specification.
-It is published for review and comment.
-Feedback may be submitted via email 'contact@autocyberai.com' or 'contact@crprotocol.io' or soon at the CRP GitHub repository at github.com/crprotocol/spec.
+Feedback may be submitted via GitHub Issues or email contact@crprotocol.io.

 This document is intended for submission as an IETF Internet-Draft targeting the Applications and Real-Time Area (ART).